axios/axios/README.md

 ## Config Defaults

-You can specify config defaults that will be applied to every request.
+You can specify config defaults that will be applied to every request, although there are some fields which will override your defaults if passed at the time of the request.
+See [Config order of precedence](#config-order-of-precedence)

 ### Global axios defaults